Treatments

 Pharmacologic Interventions

-Pharmacological therapy is a type of medical therapy that includes the use of different types of drugs.
-Most medications are prescribed to address chronic headaches.
+Pharmacological therapy, a form of medical treatment, encompasses the use of various medications.
+Many of these drugs are prescribed specifically to alleviate chronic headaches.

 Physical Therapy